yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 To address these concerns:

 * TLS implementations SHOULD NOT use static finite-field DH keys and SHOULD NOT reuse ephemeral finite-field DH keys across multiple connections.
-* Implementations that want to reuse elliptic-curve DH keys SHOULD either use a "safe curve" {{SAFECURVES}} (e.g., X25519), or perform the checks described in {{NIST.SP.800-56A}} on the received points.
+* Server implementations that want to reuse elliptic-curve DH keys SHOULD either use a "safe curve" {{SAFECURVES}} (e.g., X25519), or perform the checks described in {{NIST.SP.800-56A}} on the received points.

 ## Certificate Revocation